cometbft/cometbft/spec/abci/abci++_methods.md

     * `RequestVerifyVoteExtension` is not called for precommit votes sent by the local process.
     * `RequestVerifyVoteExtension.hash` refers to a proposed block.
 There is not guarantee that this proposed block has previously been exposed to the Application via `ProcessProposal`.
-    * If `ResponseVerifyVoteExtension.status` is `REJECT`, CometBFT will reject the whole received vote.
+    * If `ResponseVerifyVoteExtension.status` is `REJECT`, the consensus algorithm will reject the whole received vote.
       See the [Requirements](./abci++_app_requirements.md) section to understand the potential liveness implications of this.
     * The implementation of `VerifyVoteExtension` MUST be deterministic.
 Moreover, the value of